-The vision statement expresses what walking will be like in Los Altos in the future if the city successfully implements this Plan.
+The vision statement expresses what walking, bicycling, and driving will be like in Los Altos in the future if the city successfully implements this Plan.
 The vision statement is:

 Our community-focused and sustainable streets empower people of all ages and abilities to access destinations comfortably, safely, and conveniently, regardless of their mode of transportation.